defencedog/orangepi3b_v2.1/MPV_FFPLAY_VPU_Youtube.md

 # ffplay264 alias created before for HW acceleration
 ffplay264 $(yt-dlp -f 270 -s -g "<URL>") -autoexit -loglevel quiet
 ```
-Now you can use aforementioned keyboard shortcuts & to navigate the video use Rclick on screen
+Now you can use aforementioned keyboard shortcuts & to navigate the video use _Rclick_ on screen.
+You can remove `-loglevel quiet` if you want to see information related to `fd=` (frames dropped)